Statue of RoboCop: Site selection and delays

 A planned unveiling of the sculpture was expected to occur on June 3, 2014, which was declared "RoboCop Day" in Detroit.
 While the unveiling and an event at the Detroit Public Safety Headquarters were cancelled, an actor dressed as RoboCop did throw out the ceremonial first pitch at a Detroit Tigers game at Comerica Park.
 In March 2017, the Chicago firm Skidmore, Owings & Merrill included RoboCop in a rendering of a plan for the Detroit RiverFront Conservancy.
 Speculation that the statue would be placed on the east riverfront was dashed when the firm said that it was a joke.
 The statue was predicted to be finished in 2018 and placed somewhere downtown.
 An article in Popular Mechanics announced the statue would be finished in March 2020.

-Multiple locations have been suggested for the placement of the RoboCop statue.
+Multiple locations were suggested for the placement of the RoboCop statue.
 Initially, the statue was planned to be located at Roosevelt Park, near Michigan Central Station.
 Belle Isle was mentioned as a possible site for the statue, as was Wayne State University's TechTown campus.
 In May 2018 it was announced that the Michigan Science Center would be the site of the RoboCop statue.
 Later in 2021, the science center bowed out, citing the COVID-19 pandemic.
 An offer from the mayor of Stevens Point, Wisconsin, to have that city as a home for the statue was rejected by Brandon Walley.
 The mayor vowed to make an even larger RoboCop statue, possibly through 3D printing and funded through an initiative by a local Commodore 64 club.

 The likeness of RoboCop is owned by Metro-Goldwyn-Mayer.
-Legal issues with the film studio have held up the public display of the statue.
+Legal issues with the film studio held up the public display of the statue.
 According to Dan Carmody of Eastern Market Corp., a definitive legal agreement had not been reached as of November 2022.
-The RoboCop statue is stored at an undisclosed location in the Eastern Market.
+The RoboCop statue was stored at an undisclosed location in the Eastern Market.
 Constructing a foundation for the statue and moving it into place were estimated to cost tens of thousands of dollars.

-The most recent prediction for the unveiling of the statue was for sometime in 2024.
-There were plans to invite actor Peter Weller to the unveiling, along with a screening of RoboCop.
+The statue debuted on December 3, 2025, standing outside 3434 Russell St., just south of Mack Ave in Detroit's Eastern Market.